CyCoreSystems/kubetemplate/README.md

 ### ConfigMap

-To obtain ConfigMap entries, Asterisk Config will use the Kubernetes API to attempt to pull in the ConfigMap and key requested.
+To obtain ConfigMap entries, KubeTemplate will use the Kubernetes API to attempt to pull in the ConfigMap and key requested.

 **Format**:  `{{.ConfigMap "<name>" "<namespace>" "<key>"}}`